shivannis/xandr-docs-public/xandr-docs/articles/curate/user-id-mapping-with-getuid-and-mapuid.md

 ## Piggybacking a segment call off of a mapUID call

-You can add user IDs to one or more segments in the Xandr cookie store at the same time that you map their ID to ours.
+You can add user IDs to one or more segments in the Microsoft Advertising cookie store at the same time that you map their ID to ours.

 Here is the syntax: